Installing Bollards with Flanged Surface Mountings

 A quick and easy surface-mount bollard installation method for Reliance Foundry’s decorative bollards

 Reliance Foundry offers decorative bollards with a flanged base.
-These bollards can be installed on existing concrete using concrete anchors.
+These bollards can be installed on existing concrete using drop-in inserts.
 The function of these bollards is primarily aesthetic and offers little to no impact resistance.

-Drop-in anchors should only be installed in fully cured concrete that is at least 4" thick.1 All measurements in this installation guide assume a bare, level concrete surface.
+Drop-in anchors should only be installed in fully cured concrete that is at least 4" thick.* All measurements in this installation guide assume a bare, level concrete surface.

 Please note the parts and installation equipment required for this method will differ depending on the bollard model.
 Refer to the product drawing for each specific model to determine measurements.